pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech including support for devices that are operated over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for the DS series of multi-channel relay modules manufactured by the UK company Devantech.
-Only the current DS series of Ethernet devices are supported.
+This range includes devices that interface over WiFi and wired Ethernet.

 The plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a relay module in a meaningful way and which allows relay channels to be described in terms of their function or application.
+Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a relay module in a meaningful way and allows relay channels to be described in terms of their function or application.

 Secondly, the plugin installs a handler on each defined Signal K relay output channel that translates state change requests into relay module operating commands.

 The plugin uses the Devantec module's TCP ASCII module operating mode.

 ## Configuration

-If you intend using a Devantech relay module from the DS ETH or WIFI ranges then you must configure the device on your network before attempting to use it with this plugin.
+If you intend using a Devantech relay module from the DS range then you must patch your device firmware and then configure your device on its host Ethernet network before attempting to use it with this plugin.

 ### Configuring a DS module